Spectra of subrings of cohomology generated by characteristic classes for fusion systems: -stable representations and group actions

 \begin{proof} See \cite[Proposition 4.8]{R15}. \end{proof}

-In fact, Reeh shows that the $S$-sets $\alpha_Q$ as $Q$ ranges over the $\cF$-isomorphism classes of subgroups of $S$ can be chosen to form an additive basis for the Burnside ring of $\cF$-stable $S$-sets, but we will not need this.
+In fact, Reeh shows that the $S$-sets $\alpha_Q$ as $Q$ ranges over a set of $\cF$-class representatives of subgroups of $S$ can be chosen to form an additive basis for the Burnside ring of $\cF$-stable $S$-sets, but we will not need this.